SeanP94/pyUi/README.md

 ---

+The way I can achieve this is just getting comfortable again with pygame itself.
+As I'm playing around with it, I plan on moduleizing the code and saving it for later use so that the code is easily reusable by me.

+---

 This kind of project will be great for GUI work, OOP programming, A* AI for games that I can use later.
 And building a general good base foundation for building a simple-ish RPG I would EVENTUALLY like to make.

 pyUi will be the library I plan on building out long term to make my life easier for other possible GUI projects in the future, for now it's a playground for me to have fun.